stherzada/subathon-timer/README.md

 ## 📜 License

-This project is a modification of the StreamElements subathon timer.
-Please refer to StreamElements' terms of service for usage guidelines.
+This project is a modification of the [StreamElements](https://github.com/StreamElements) subathon timer.

 ## 🙏 Acknowledgments